Ntarasiuk/nexthasurajwt/README.md

-# Hasura 😈 + NextJS ⚛ + Apollo 🚀 + Passport 🔐
+# Hasura 😈 + NextJS ⚛ + Apollo 🚀 + JWT 🔐

 ## Next JS
 ---
-This is a starter template for a SSR React app with a database + permissions (Passport JWT).
+This is a starter template for a SSR React app with a database + permissions ( JWT).

 ```bash